JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

     - Confirm that the jumbotron text section and the call to action button below are correctly appearing on screen and is fully responsive when the width of the window is reduced to mobile size.

 3. Cards:
-    - Confirm that the eight cards are correctly spaced on screen and are fully responsive.
+    - Confirm that the eight management team cards are correctly spaced on screen and are fully responsive when adjusted to tablet and mobile view.

 4. Footer:
     - Repeat verification steps completed for the Footer on Home, Register and Login pages.